AlejandroJRosales/Evolution-Simulation-with-Neural-Nets/README.md

   5. energy and can reproduce at a certain level
   6. year:day:hour
   7. Food randomly generated at random times
+  8. different species

 ***
 To-Do:
   1. 1 block 360 eyesight
   2. select character move around
-  3. different species (some fast, some slower, some stronger, etc.)
+  3. different species (some fast, some slower, some stronger, etc.) (started)
   4. food and prey
   5. serial killer prey cant see them (red prey)
   6. green plants that only oragne can eat